Digital-Grinnell/dlad-blog/content/posts/092-staging-isle.md

 {{% annotation %}}
 OK, this is where the proverbial $hit hits the fan, so to speak. **Grinnell College ITS will NOT allow both of those last two bullets to happen at the same time.** So, I'm going to try and implement the strategy documented in [Traefik and Acme.sh Instead of DNS-01](https://static.grinnell.edu/blogs/McFateM/posts/079-traefik-and-acme.sh-instead-of-dns-01/) now.
 Wish me luck...

-This effort is turning out to be such a departure from the process documented here that I'm inclinded to capture it's history, unfolding as I type, in [a new blog post](https://static.grinnell.edu/blogs/McFateM/posts/093-traefik-and-acme.sh-for-DG-staging/).
+This effort is turning out to be such a departure from the process documented here that I'm inclined to capture it's history, unfolding as I type, in [a new blog post](https://static.grinnell.edu/blogs/McFateM/posts/093-traefik-and-acme.sh-for-DG-staging/).
 {{% /annotation %}}

 ---